LoveSoftware/getting-started-with-the-elk-stack/docs/Exercises.md

 You may want to ingest historical log data into elasticsearch for analysis.
-We can also use this as a demonstration of the important "date" parameter in the logstash "format" configuration.
+We can also use this as a demonstration of the important "date" parameter in the logstash "filter" configuration.

 ###Delete previous log data

-**If still running: stop the logstash forwarder used in the previous example**
+**If still running: stop the logstash forwarder and requester.sh used in the previous example**

 1) Go to: